stageor/ecommerce_project/README.md

 ## Overview

-This project demonstrates end to end data analysis using advanced SQL.
-The goal is to mirror real industry workflows, starting with structured exploratory data analysis and progressing toward advanced analytical reporting.
-The analysis uses window functions, CTEs, subqueries, and performance focused query logic to extract insights from structured datasets.
+This project demonstrates a complete end-to-end data analysis workflow implemented using advanced SQL techniques.
+The primary objective is to simulate a real-world industry scenario in which raw structured data is transformed into meaningful analytical insights through a systematic and reproducible process.
+The analysis begins with structured exploratory data analysis (EDA), where the dataset is examined to

 All analysis is implemented purely in SQL.